mm/siri-shortcuts-vpn/post.md

 [Amazon Lambda](https://aws.amazon.com/lambda/) is a service that allows you to write code and execute it using various triggers (here we use an HTTP request).
 What's so neat about it is you're only charged for the time and resources your code uses while it runs, saving quite a bit.
 Here, we're using some Python code to automatically launch an EC2 instance based on the template we defined above (or terminate/list instances).

 I've already written the code and you can check it out on [GitHub here](https://github.com/mm/siri-shortcuts-vpn).
 It uses the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework to define a tiny API that can receive HTTP requests and act on them accordingly.
 We'll package this up and deploy it as a Lambda function with the popular [Zappa](https://github.com/Miserlou/Zappa) package a little later.
+Before that, we need to ensure our function will have the right permissions and make sure it works locally!

 ### Creating the necessary IAM policy

 For Lambda to be able to perform EC2 actions on your behalf (starting servers up, shutting them down...) it needs permissions to do so.
 When using AWS, we define these permissions by an [IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
 We'll set one up here:

 1. Log in to your AWS Console > Services > IAM.
 Select "Policies" from the sidebar, and then "Create policy".
-Switch from the visual editor to JSON mode and paste this policy in:
+Switch from the visual editor to JSON mode and replace the policy in the text editor with the following:

 ```json
 {